jogjini/kafka-c/README.md

 # Run Kafka and create topic
 ## Run zookeeper and kafka servers
-To be able to use a Kafka topic with a server, you have to start the servers first.
+To be able to use a Kafka topic, you have to start the servers first.
 Go to the main folder of the Kafka Servers that you have installed in the first step and follow these steps :
 First run Zookeeper server :
   ```bash
 kafka_2.12-3.6.0 % ./bin/zookeeper-server-start.sh config/zookeeper.properties